smar377/kubernetes/cka-with-practice-tests-udemy/4-logging-and-monitoring/1-monitor-cluster-components-lab/README.md

 $ kubectl get pods -A -o wide
 ```

-### 2. Let us deploy `metrics-server` to monitor the Pods and Nodes.
-Pull the git repository for the deployment files
+### 2. Deploy `metrics-server` to monitor the Pods and Nodes

+In order to do that, we need to pull the git repository for the deployment files:

 ```bash
 $ git clone https://github.com/kodekloudhub/kubernetes-metrics-server.git
 ```

-### 3. Deploy the `metrics-server` by creating all the components downloaded
+### 3. Deploy `metrics-server` by creating all the components downloaded

 Run the following command from within the downloaded repository: